arjohnsonn/Help-Me-Bevo/README.md

 These instructions are for installing via the ZIP file from the GitHub release.
 - Download the ZIP release
-- Go to the URL "chrome://extensions" or go to the Extensions page
+- Go to the URL "chrome://extensions" (or go to your browser's Extensions page)
+- Turn on Developer Mode on the top right
 - Click "Load unpacked"
 - Select the ZIP file